jlriom/gnome-village/README.md

 ### `yarn start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser. <br />
+Note: It starts automatically the backend API [http://localhost:5000/brastlewark](http://localhost:5000/brastlewark)

 ### `yarn test`